Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 and type.
 You can also include other optional attributes, such as description.

-You create a map in Marketing Control Panel and, similar to other marketing definition items, must deploy it by using a workflow.
-After the map is deployed, Path Analyzer will start building data for the map, which will result in aggregated tree datasets available for further analysis within the application.
+Similar to other marketing definition items, you [create a map in Marketing Control Panel](#how-to-create-a-new-map).

 Maps are visualized via [Map views](#map-views).

 ## Map types {#map-types}

-Map type prescribes how the interaction data from xDB will be transformed into a tree structure for path analysis.
+Map type prescribes how the interaction data from xDB will be transformed for path analysis.
 There are different map types available by default.

 ### Page maps {#page-maps}

 These maps are built from sequences of page visits within a given interaction.
 There are a few sub-types for Page maps available by default.
-These map sub-types exist for convenience - quickly allowing the creation of a map focused on a particular interaction attribute and simplifying the process of map creation.
+These map sub-types exist for convenience - quickly allowing the creation of a page map focused on a particular interaction attribute (channel, campaign, goal, asset, etc.).

-### Goal maps {#goal-maps}
+#### Goal maps {#goal-maps}

 Goal maps allow for the creation of a page map leading to a particular goal.
 Goal maps will disregard pages that were visited after a